 2. Ask for feedback

-Ask a higher authority what their thoughts are regarding your core ideas.
+Ask a higher authority what their thoughts are regarding your brand positioning.
 It’s likely they are more experienced, and have worked with numerous brands and seen which core ideas have worked, and which haven’t.
 They are an invaluable resource when it comes to informing you of what works and what doesn’t.
 But it’s important to brainstorm without boundaries at first, so as not to limit yourself of possible great ideas.

 3. Condense your list